1. Home

 Cooperative Centers of Excellence in Hematology (CCEH)

-NIDDK's Cooperative Centers of Excellence in Hematology (CCEH) are designed to increase access to critical research resources and collaboration in a national multidisciplinary research effort to combat nonmalignant hematologic diseases and to study normal hematopoiesis.
-In addition, it aims to improve cost-effectiveness of preparing critical reagents, maintaining state-of-the-art resources, and running multi-step molecular biologic assays.
-Each CCEH supports a minimum of three Biomedical Research Cores, an Administrative Core, and an Enrichment Program.
-The CCEH are expected to work collaboratively with the NIDDK Hematology Central Coordinating Center—together comprising the NIDDK Hematology Centers Program.
-By providing state-of-the-art equipment, resources, and expertise to the greater nonmalignant hematology research community, the program serves as a national hub for nonmalignant hematology research, supporting career development of scientists just beginning their careers in the field and attracting established investigators from other domains.
+NIDDK's Cooperative Centers of Excellence in Hematology (CCEH) are designed to increase access to critical research resources and collaboration in a national effort to combat nonmalignant hematologic diseases and to study normal hematopoiesis.
+In addition, it helps make preparing critical reagents, maintaining state-of-the-art resources, and running multi-step molecular biologic assays much more inexpensive for investigators throughout the hematology community.
+Each CCEH supports multiple Biomedical Research Cores, an Administrative Core, and an Enrichment Program, and works collaboratively with the NIDDK Hematology Central Coordinating Center, comprising the Hematology Centers Program.
+By providing state-of-the-art equipment, resources, and expertise to the greater nonmalignant hematology research community, the Program serves as a national hub for nonmalignant hematology research, supporting the career development of scientists just beginning their careers in the field and also attracting established investigators from other domains.
 Funded Centers cooperate with the NIDDK to facilitate research collaborations and interactions within and among Centers and with the wider research community.

 Urologic Disease Centers